SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

             return Vector2D(-rhs.x, -rhs.y)
         }

-This example implements the :ref:`Operators_UnaryMinusOperator` (``-a``) for ``Vector2D`` instances.
+This example implements the :ref:`BasicOperators_UnaryMinusOperator` (``-a``) for ``Vector2D`` instances.
 The unary minus operator is a prefix operator, and so this function has to be qualified with the ``@prefix`` attribute.